 Gold Medal Tip: Athletes are made daily, not in a day.

 Don't let your competition define who you are

 Does this scenario sound familiar?
 You are right in the middle of your workout at the gym and feeling great, only to look over across the room and see your nemesis, the individual who has everything you are trying to attain.
 You want that perfect looking body, blazing speed, or the lungs of Lance Armstrong.
 Too often, we are guilty of comparing ourselves to our teammates, a training partner, or another individual that we do not even know.
 If you want to win your game, you first have to win your inner game.
 The competition is not you versus them.
 It is about you versus you.
 How much better can you make yourself in your pursuit of athletic excellence?

 Gold Medal Tip: Only focus on what you can control YOU!

 Monitor Your Training

-Just because you are active does not mean that you are actually accomplishing anything.
-In fact, this approach actually could be detrimental to your body.
-How many people do you know workout four or five days a week but do not actually have a goal in mind?
-Better yet, if you were to ask them what they did two weeks ago they probably could not tell you.
-Many athletes keep a journal, but most of the time they only log physical qualities of training.
-Unfortunately this does not give a complete picture of what is going on in your body.
+Just because you are active does not mean that you are accomplishing anything.
+This approach could be detrimental to your body.
+How many people do you know workout four or five days a week but do not have a goal in mind?
+Better yet, if you were to ask them what they did two weeks ago, they could not tell you.
+Many athletes keep a journal, but most of the time, they only log the physical qualities of training.
+Unfortunately, this does not give a complete picture of what is going on in your body.
 Olympic athletes know their bodies inside and out as well as every facet of their training program.
 They can tell you their daily training volume, how much weight was lifted today versus last week, and even if they feel signs of overtraining from the previous day.